-Running Around New York — And Through Downpours — For The Rohingya
+Running Around New York For The 'Most Persecuted Minority In The World'

 The United Nation's annual general assembly is currently underway in New York.
 The gathering is a smorgasbord of meetings.
 There are high-level meetings and bilateral meetings and side meetings.
 There are sessions and special sessions and emergency special sessions.
 Leaders from around the globe with their coterie of ministers and sub-ministers descend on midtown Manhattan to tackle the world's problems.